neogeographica/singleplayer_scripts/desktop_integration/README.md

 These are the files necessary to connect the script behaviors to desktop actions.

 Once these files have been used to set up desktop integration, the features described in the [top-level readme](../README.md) will be available.
-And if you want, you can then do the [Chrome browser integration](../browser_integration/README.md)
+And if you want, you can then do the [browser integration](../browser_integration/README.md) for Chrome or Firefox.

 # Setup